European shares rebound from seven-week lows as techs, Italian banks recover

 By Kit Rees and Danilo Masoni

-LONDON, June 13 A recovery in tech stocks and fresh optimism over troubled Italians banks lifted European shares from seven-week lows on Tuesday.
+LONDON, June 13 (Reuters) - A recovery in tech stocks and fresh optimism over troubled Italians banks lifted European shares from seven-week lows on Tuesday.
 Capita led the gains after offering a reassuring outlook.

 The pan-European STOXX 600 index ended up 0.6 percent, almost fully recovering losses from the previous session.
 Italy's benchmark rose 0.9 percent.